Octobass: Usage

+Two other octobasses are known to exist with private owners.
+One of which was made in 1995 by the luthier Pierre Bohr, which belongs to the Italian musician Nicola Moneta.
+The instrument is a copy of those made by Vuillaume, but with innovative elements, especially in the mechanics, and of which a library of samples from Daniele Bertinelli and Giorgio Riolo was created in collaboration with SoundIron.

 Range and tuning

 According to Berlioz, the three open strings were tuned C_{1}, G_{1}, and C_{2}.
 This tuning gave it a low range one octave below the cello and equal to the modern double bass with low C extension.
 However, at the time when the octobass was invented, the double bass lacked this extension and could descend only to E_{1} or G_{1}.
 The mechanism enabled each string to chromatically cover the range of a perfect fifth and gave the instrument a high range to G_{2}.
 The instrument at the Musée de la Musique in Paris, which uses period-accurate gut strings, is tuned thus (though on at least some recordings the overall tuning is a half-step flat).

 The instrument at the Musical Instrument Museum in Phoenix, which uses modern wound metal strings, is tuned C_{0}, G_{0}, D_{1}.
 This tuning gives it a low range two octaves below the cello and one octave below the modern double bass with low C extension.
 Berlioz specifically noted this tuning in his orchestration treatise, but considered it erroneous.
 As on the Paris instrument, the mechanism allows each string to cover a perfect fifth, giving it a high range to A_{1}.
 The fundamental frequencies of the lowest notes in this tuning lie below 20 Hz—the commonly-stated lower bound of human hearing range—but these notes are nevertheless audible due to the overtones they produce.
 (An organ's 32′ stop also exceeds the supposed 20 Hz limit.)

 The Montreal Symphony Orchestra octobass uses gut strings, is tuned A_{0}, E_{1}, B_{1} and has a high range to F♯_{2}.